Beaver Island, Lake Michigan NASA

 “Ok…one, two, three!”

-We swam to the shallows and found areas to touch with our feet so we could stand upright.
+We swam to the shallows and found areas to touch with our feet so we could stand.
 He held something up.
-It was a heavily corroded chain…a dog chain.
+It was a heavily corroded chain; a dog chain.
 Several aluminum tags were attached.
 They were anodized and less affected by the water.
 He read the engraving on the red, heart-shaped one.

 “You won’t believe this.
 It says ‘Reefer.’
 You had a dog you called Reefer.
 Back in the late 60’s…remember?”

 “Yeah!
-Heh! …I’m sure it’s no relation.
+Heh!
+Now that's a kinda' creepy coincidence.
 You remember him jumping out of the car in Riverside Park?
 I looked for him for a long time, but I really think he had a bowl and a bed at someone's house by evening.
 He was one of the great ones.
 I only had him for a couple of weeks.
 Remember when he swam in the Little Arkansas trying to follow us to the dunes?”

 My brother thought for a moment.

 “He would have been your faithful office dog Bro.
-Whenever a client showed up, he’d let you know.
+Whenever someone showed up, he’d let you know.
 I think a law office needs a good dog.
 Maybe this coincidence is some sort of sign.”

 My brother smiled.

-“I need to look into it.
-I want one like your little guy.
+“I need to lthink about it.
+I'd be happy with a dog like that.
 I think about him once in a while.”

-It was such a strange, wonderful thing.This small discovery took our minds back to a time we both remembered so clearly.
-That dog was one of the things that brought us together as friends, finally understanding each other’s humor and moving beyond the sibling crap, misdirection and general enmity most brothers have.
+It was such a strange, wonderful thing.This small discovery took us back to a time we both remembered so clearly.
+That dog was one of the things that brought us together as friends, finally understanding each other’s humor and moving beyond the sibling crap and general enmity most brothers have.

 The mood was warm, with the local folks laughing and singing across the tavern hall.
 The two of us sat and mused on what we might do tomorrow.
 The picher was already half empty.